linode/docs/docs/applications/configuration-management/create-terraform-module/index.md

 - '[Terraform - Creating Modules](https://www.terraform.io/docs/modules/create.html)'
 - '[Terraform - Module Sources](https://www.terraform.io/docs/modules/sources.html)'
 ---
 Terraform modules allow you to better organize your configuration code and make the code reusable.
 You can host your Terraform modules on remote version control services, like GitHub, for others to use.
-The [Terraform Module Registry](https://registry.terraform.io/) hosts community modules that you can reuse for your own Terraform configurations or publish your own modules for consumption by the Terraform community.
+The [Terraform Module Registry](https://registry.terraform.io/) hosts community modules that you can reuse for your own Terraform configurations, or you can publish your own modules for consumption by the Terraform community.

-In this guide, you will create a **Linode StackScripts** module that deploys a Linode instance from a StackScript you will create.
-This module will include nested modules that split up the required resources between the **root module**, a `linode_instace` module and a `stackscripts` module.
+In this guide you will create a *Linode StackScripts* module.
+This module will deploy a Linode instance from a StackScript you will create.
+This module will include nested modules that split up the required resources between the *root module*, a `linode_instance` module, and a `stackscripts` module.

 ## Before You Begin